tejas-2232/All-About-Ansible-AAA-/important_modules/README.md

 * Ansible lineinfile module can be used to insert a line, modify an existing line, remove an existing line or to replace a line.

 * create parameter means if the file is absent on remote then it will create new file with the given name.

+* For windows systems, Ansible provides a similar module named win_lineinfile, which mostly works the same way with limitations of Windows operating systems.

 **Inserting a line:**